 It is quite tough to detect and prevent a man-in-the-middle attack.
 The reason is that most of the time, it goes unnoticed.
 So, there are some set procedures that are meant to secure the communication between two people or devices on the network.
 These procedures can be differently defined for users and website operators.

 Precautionary measures are the most plausible approach.
-That’s why the most effective method to prevent man-in-the-middle attacks is by being vigilant about any kind of suspicious element.
+That’s why the most effective method to prevent man in the middle attacks is by being vigilant about any kind of suspicious element.
 These elements can be page authentication or implementing tools for tamper detection.

 Best Practices to Prevent Man in the Middle Attacks